Inference for the mode of a log-concave density: Introduction and overview: inference for the mode

 \section{Introduction and overview: inference for the mode}

 Let ${\cal P}$ denote the class of all log-concave densities $f$ on $\RR$.
 It is well-known since Ibragimov (1956) that all log-concave densities $f$ are strongly unimodal, and conversely; see \cite{DJ1988UCA} for an exposition of the basic theory.
 Of course, ``the mode'' of a log-concave density $f$ may not be a single point.
 It is, in general, the modal interval $MI (f) \equiv \{ x \in \RR : \ f(x) = \sup_{y \in \RR} f(y) \}$, and to describe ``the mode'' completely we need to choose a specific element of $MI(f)$, for example $M(f) \equiv \inf \{ x \in MI (f) \}$.
 For a large sub-class of log-concave densities the set reduces to a single point.
 Our focus here is on the latter case and, indeed, on inference concerning $M(f)$ based on i.i.d. observations $X_1, \ldots , X_n$ with density $f_0 \in {\cal P}$.
-We have restricted to log-concave densities for several reasons: \begin{description} \item[(a)] It is well known that the MLE over the class of all unimodal densities does not exist; see e.g. Birg\'e (1997). \item[(b)] On the other hand, MLE's do exist for the class ${\cal P}$ of log-concave densities if $n\ge 2$: see, for example, \cite{MR2459192}, \cite{RufibachThesis}, \cite{DR2009LC}. \item[(c)] Moreover the MLE's for the class of log-concave densities have remarkable stability and continuity properties under model miss-specification: see e.g. \cite{DSS2011LCreg}. \end{description} In terms of estimation, \cite{BRW2007LCasymp} showed that if $f_0 = e^{\varphi_0}$ where the concave function $\varphi_0$ satisfies $\varphi_0^{\prime\prime} (m_0) < 0$ at the mode $m_0 = M(f_0)$ of $f_0$, then the MLE $M(\widehat{f}_n)$ satisfies
+We have restricted to log-concave densities for several reasons: \begin{description} \item[(a)] It is well known that the MLE over the class of all unimodal densities does not exist; see e.g. Birg\'e (1997). \item[(b)] On the other hand, MLE's do exist for the class ${\cal P}$ of log-concave densities if $n\ge 2$: see, for example, \cite{MR2459192}, \cite{RufibachThesis}, \cite{DR2009LC}. \item[(c)] Moreover the MLE's for the class of log-concave densities have remarkable stability and continuity properties under model miss-specification: see e.g. \cite{DSS2011LCreg}. \end{description}

+Before proceeding with our overview, it will be helpful to introduce some notation for derivatives.
+(Further notation and terminology will be given in Subsection~\ref{sec:notation}.)
+In particular, we let $f^{\prime} $ denote the derivative of a differentiable function $f$, and we write $f^{\prime\prime}$ for the second derivative.
+We also use the notation $f^{(i)}$ for the $i$th derivative of $f$, particularly for higher derivatives.